0m0kenny/oak/README.md

 - **cgmap_merge.sh** - useful for sequenced samples on multiple lanes.
 This script will concat each vcf into a single vcf then merge the lanes.
 For CGMapTools output VCF only.
     > [!WARNING]
     > Make sure the VCF files have had the contig info added before attempting merge.

+- **merge_lanes.sh** - useful for sequenced samples on multiple lanes.
+This script will concat each vcf into a single vcf then merge the lanes.
+For Both BIS-SNP and CGMapTools output.